Construction Lawyer Brisbane

 Variations

 A variation refers to any adjustments made to the scope of works in a construction contract.
-Details may be added, substituted or omitted from the original scope of works.
-All variations must be in form of writing.
+Details may be added, substituted, or omitted from the original scope of works.
+All variations must be in the form of writing.
 However, there are times when builders do not follow the proper procedure, so when they ask to be paid more money, the clients or homeowners refuse to do so.
 In some cases, homeowners expect results that are way beyond their budget.
 As an expert in construction law, our building dispute lawyer knows how to navigate through such situations.
 We will go over your construction contract and see what can be done to rectify the situation.

-QCAT and in the Courts
+QCAT and the Courts